WE ARE CURRENTLY NOT ACCEPTING ADMISSIONS FOR THESE SPECIES.

 If you find a turtle of any age or species that is:

 Most found land turtles are pets that have been released and will not survive in the wild on their own.
 If you find a land turtle, try reaching out to domestic shelters for turtle rehoming placement.
-If you are uncertain, you can text a photo to our admissions cell phone at 346-604-1430 for our admissions team to review and find the best solution.

 If you have found an uninjured water turtle attempting to cross a road, move it off the road in the direction that the turtle is facing, as the turtle’s instinct is driving them to move in that direction.
 If you place it on the side it was coming from, it will only attempt to cross the road again.
 Do not attempt to assist a turtle if the road is busy or if you are in any danger from passing cars.
 We do not recommend handling snapping turtles as they are dangerous.